-Safety First is made up of 13 lessons on alcohol, opioids/fentanyl, psychedelics, and other drugs.
 The purpose of all of our curriculums is to encourage youth to abstain from use, but this curriculum also includes a clear harm-reduction message for youth who are experimenting or using, to provide high school students with scientifically accurate information to empower them to quit and/or reduce harm, should they choose to continue to use.

 Introduction to Safety First